-Join Gini von Courter for an in-depth discussion in this video Finding an email, part of Outlook 2013 Power Shortcuts.
+Join Gini von Courter for an in-depth discussion in this video Finding an email, part of Outlook 2013: Tips, Tricks, and Shortcuts.

 …Microsoft Outlook has great search functionality.…Whether you're searching for email, calendar, a particular contact.…We already know how to use Search People.…The equivalent is Search Folder or Search Mailbox.…Now, notice that I'm in my inbox.…And when I say I want to search by clicking in the Search Box.…It says it's going to search the current mailbox by default, but the setting for…Outlook is actually Current Folder.…If I go to a folder, it will always say current folder.…